yqrashawn/ConfluxWeb/packages/conflux-web-cfx-accounts/README.md

-# web3-eth-accounts
+# conflux-web-accounts

-This is a sub package of [web3.js][repo]
+This is a sub package of [conflux-web][repo]

-This is the accounts package to be used in the `web3-eth` package.
+This is the accounts package to be used in the `conflux-web-cfx` package.
 Please read the [documentation][docs] for more.

 ## Installation